Table of Contents

 A new life insurance policy premium for a child will be a lot less than the same amount of coverage for an adult.
 That’s because the older you are, the more you’ll pay for coverage.
 Premium amounts are calculated based on life expectancy.

+Because children have a longer life expectancy, you can lock in a lower premium for them.
 Besides age, other factors go into calculating the cost of a life insurance policy, including the benefit amount.
 Consult with a life insurance expert to find out what a particular policy will cost.

 Pros of Life Insurance for Children